HDR Candidate Selection

 Where a candidate needs to continue their project beyond the minimum completion date, approval of additional expenditure for an externally-funded scholarship may have to be sought from the funding body, as outlined in the Research Funding Policy.
 This is not guaranteed until advised in writing.

-The Executive Dean of the Faculty of enrolment must approve the allocation and / or extension of a stipend or fee scholarship from the external funding source.
+The Dean of the School of enrolment must approve the allocation and / or extension of a stipend or fee scholarship from the external funding source.